Skip Navigation

 • Activated carbon reduces PCB bioavailability in the lab

-The technology builds on years of sustained research by Ghosh and colleagues.
+The technology builds on years of research by Ghosh and colleagues.
 SediMite was initially developed in part with SRP funding in an early project focused on optimizing the delivery method to apply activated carbon pellets to contaminated sites.

 Ghosh had previously collaborated with Richard Luthy, Ph.D., an SRP grant recipient at Stanford University, to develop the novel concept of amending sediments with sorbents to reduce pollutant bioavailability.
 Their initial studies resulted in a method, patented in 2006, to stabilize persistent organic contaminants using carbon as sorbents and laid much of the groundwork for identifying potential barriers and future research needs to make the technology a viable reality, including the need for efficient methods to deliver the sorbents to sediment.

 Ghosh then collaborated with Charlie Menzie, Ph.D., to develop SediMite to efficiently deliver amendments to sediments through a U.S. EPA Small Business Innovation Research program grant.
-Initial pilot-scale tests demonstrated that it was a feasible technology for use in the field.
+Initial tests demonstrated that it was a feasible technology for use in the field.
 With SRP funding, the researchers scaled up their method to deliver activated carbon pellets from the lab to the field and patented SediMite in 2010.

 SRP trainees in Ghosh's lab